evgeniyp92/wailmer/notes/8-Kubernetes.md

   Normal  Started    3m2s (x2 over 8m56s)  kubelet            Started container client Normal  Pulled     3m2s                  kubelet            Successfully pulled image "stephengrider/multi-worker" in 8.419s (8.419s including waiting)
 ```

+### Illegal updates to k8s

+K8s catches and will refuse to make updates it considers illegal.
+It gives you
+detailed printouts of what goes wrong and what you are allowed to do.